Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor.rst

 ..
 Note::

-    1. In cytnx, the conversion of python list will equivalent to C++ *vector* or in some case like here, it is a *initializer list*.
+    1. In cytnx, the conversion of python list is equivalent to C++ *vector*; or in some case like here, it is a *initializer list*.

     2. The conversion in between is pretty straight forward, one simply replace [] in python with {}, and you are all set!